Operational excellence and transition towards circularity

 In all our operations we operate according to four key axes:

-• Preservation of natural capital: we recognize natural capital as a value-generating element, thus, the destruction of ecosystems has a negative economic impact.
+• Conservation of natural capital: we recognize natural capital as a value-generating element, thus, the destruction of ecosystems has a negative economic impact.
 We must encourage their preservation by controlling the finite stock of resources (creating conditions for the resource regeneration) and balancing the associated renewable flows.

 • Optimization of resource yields: we seek to minimize consumption and maximize utility through reuse, namely of materials and energy, thus promoting increased efficiency in the use of resources.